Digital Fitness (DEFIT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Digital Fitness Historical Price

-According to the latest data gathered on Digital Fitness live price page, the current price of Digital Fitness is 0.053781USD.
-The circulating supply of Digital Fitness(DEFIT) is 30.87M DEFIT , giving it a market capitalization of $1.66M.
+According to the latest data gathered on Digital Fitness live price page, the current price of Digital Fitness is 0.057333USD.
+The circulating supply of Digital Fitness(DEFIT) is 30.87M DEFIT , giving it a market capitalization of $1.77M.

 The Digital Fitness Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DEFIT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.